solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Utilize industry standard tools and benchmarks to ensure accurate and comparable results.
--   Integrate reporting tools such as Azure Monitor, Grafana or Promethus into your testing suites.
+-   Integrate reporting tools such as Azure Monitor, Grafana or Prometheus into your testing suites.

-# 08 / Performance + Optimization
+# 08 / Performance and Optimization

 After organizations migrate their MySQL workloads to Azure, they unlock turnkey performance monitoring solutions, scalability, and the benefits of Azure's global footprint.
 Operation teams must establish performance baselines before fine-tuning their MySQL instances to ensure that changes, especially those that require application downtime, are worth doing.
-If you can, simulate your workload in a test environment and make adjustments there first before implementing changes in a production environment.
+If you can, **simulate your workload in a test environment** and make adjustments in test before implementing changes in a production environment.

-Before jumping into specific and time consuming performance enhancements, there are some general tips that can improve performance in your environment that this section will explore.
+Before jumping into specific and time consuming performance enhancements/investigation, there are some general tips that can improve performance in your environment that this section will explore.

 ## General performance tips

-The following are some basic tips for how to increase or ensure performance of your Azure Database for MySQL applications and database
+The following are some basic tips for how to increase or ensure the performance of your Azure Database for MySQL applications and database
 workloads: